catalyzeio/stratum-docs/ssh-keys.md

 # The Platform SSH Keys
 There are two types of SSH keys that you can setup in The Platform: user keys and deploy keys.
 These two types, the differences between the two, and in what situations you would choose deploy over user are described below.

-It is important to note that before The Platform was launched, Datica only allowed one type of SSH key.
+It is important to note that in older releases of the Platform, Datica only allowed one type of SSH key.
 Those keys were generically named `keys`.
 With the launch of The Platform, these keys were automatically converted to a deploy key.
 If you're looking to switch to user keys, check out the [Make the Switch](#make-the-switch) section on how to do that and troubleshoot any issues you may run into.

 # User Keys
 User keys are the preferred type of keys for the majority of Datica users.
 User keys allow you to access any Datica git repo that belongs to a service within an environment that you have access to.
 For example, let's say Alice is a Datica user with two environments: `production` and `development` and each environment has two services named `app01` and `app02`.
 A user key will grant Alice access to all services in both environments.
 Alice can access `app01` in production and development as well as `app02` in production and development with nothing more than a single user key.

 User keys are intended to be private and not shared with anyone.
-These keys are tied to your Datica user account and can be used for authentication with the Datica APIs or as a method of pushing code to the Platform platform.
+These keys are tied to your Datica user account and can be used for authentication with the Datica APIs or as a method of pushing code to the Platform.

 # Deploy Keys
 Deploy keys are much more restrictive than user keys.
 Deploy keys give an entity access to a single service in a single environment.
 Deploy keys are **not** tied to a user account, but tied to a service instead.
 The primary use for a deploy key is with a CI/CD server.
 Deploy keys are intended to be used by automated components of your infrastructure with a single purpose of pushing code to one repository.